Share it

 Little history of skiing

-From ancient times to Norwegian army, the history of skiing is much different than you thought
+From ancient times to Norwegian army, the history of king is much different than you thought.

-First pretty simple Scandinavian ski foundings point to a peat bog in Hoting in Jämtland County in Sweden which dates back to 4.500 or 2.500 BCE.
-In the year 1938, a ski was found from Salla, Finland, dated back to 3.245 BC.
-Other noted examples like the Kalvträskskidan ski, found in Sweden or the Vefsn Nordland ski, found in Norway are both dated to around 3200 BC.
-There are some 20 findings of ancient, well-preserved skis in drained bogs in Norway.
+First simple Scandinavian skis were found in a peat bog in Hoting, in Jämtland County in Sweden.
+They were dated somewhere between year 4500 and 2500 BC.
+In the year 1938, a pair of skis were found in Salla, Finland, which were dated at around 3245 BC.
+Archeologists count more than 20 examples of ancient, well-preserved skis that were found in drained bogs in Norway.
 This indicates that skis have been widely used in Norway, particularly Northern Norway, since prehistoric times.

 “A bad day skiing beats a good day at work”